AMMorsy/anonymous-chat/README.md

 ufw allow 443
 ufw enable

-Development Mode Notes
+Development Mode Behavior

-Rooms are stored in memory only
+Rooms are stored in memory

 No database is required

-All rooms are destroyed on restart
+All rooms disappear on restart

-Designed for prototyping and controlled environments
+Designed for fast iteration and testing

-This behavior is intentional and simplifies early development.
+This behavior is intentional.

-Security Considerations
+Security Notes

-No authentication
+Anon-Chat does not provide:

-No cookies
+Authentication

-No session storage
+Authorization

-No message persistence
+Persistence

-No user tracking
+Encryption at rest

-This project is not intended for sensitive or regulated data.
+It is not intended for sensitive data.

 Example Session
-[SYSTEM] Socket connected
+[SYSTEM] Connected
 [SYSTEM] Type /help

 /create demo